landcelita/Forcast-with-RC-using-LBM/README.md

 ## Get Started

-you have to install these packages to your system in advance: python3.9, python3-tk, tk-dev, wgrib2, grib2json
+you have to install these packages to your system in advance: python3.9, python3-tk, tk-dev, wgrib2, grib2json, ffmpeg

 Then activate the venv environment,